Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ***

 # Operators
-Operators are unique symbols that are used to carry out operations on operands.
-For the conditional statements to use to determine if the value is true or false before executing the code block.
-They can be represented as Arithmetic, Relational, Logical, and Miscellaneous operators.
+Operators are unique symbols used to carry out operations on operands.
+Operators assist with conditional statements to determine if the value is true or false before executing a code block.
+They can be arithmetic, relational, logical, and miscellaneous operators.

 ## Arithmetic
 Arithmetic operators are mathematical operators used to perform calculations for numeric values.